anssisaari/debian-router-failover/README.md

 failover.service.

 ### installer script
-I've included an installer script which does just a few things:
+I've included an installer script (installer.sh) which does just a few things:
 - Copies systemd service files lte_manage.service and failover.service in /etc/systemd/system and enables them.
 Services are not started.
 - Copies failover.sh and lte_manage.sh to /usr/local/bin.
 - Copies simcom.rules to /etc/udev/rules.d/ and reloads udev rules.